 A NOTE ON GLITTER AND OUR OCEANS

 Plastics in our oceans have become an epidemic issue that is something we need to address around the world.
 We have explored this topic in the past as part of our projects where we made Bioplastics out of Gelatin and when we made Milk Plastic.
 Cosmetic glitter is made from plastics.
-This is something I only learned recently.
 As we know better, we need to do better.
 It’s up to us to take care of our home and do the best we can to protect it.
 Since plastics are having such a severe impact on our oceans it only makes sense with a Layers of the Ocean project that we make decisions that are good for our ocean.
 It also gave us another wonderful discussion during our soap making on the environmental impact of plastics.
 So for this project we chose a biodegradable glitter.
 You may also decide to leave the glitter out completely.
 The choice is yours.
-At this time there are very few options for biodegradable glitter that will work in soap and bath bombs.
-Hopefully more companies will start making Earth friendly solutions soon.
+Here is one option for biodegradable glitter that will work in soap and bath bombs.

 LAYERS OF THE OCEAN SOAP PROJECT DIRECTIONS